diafygi/webcrypto-examples/README.md

     wrappingKey, //the AES-CTR key with "unwrapKey" usage flag {   //these are the wrapping key's algorithm options
         name: "AES-CTR",
-        //Don't re-use counters!
-        //Always use a new counter every time your encrypt!
-        counter: new Uint8Array(16),
+        counter: new Uint8Array(16), //The same counter you used to wrap
         length: 128, //can be 1-128
     },
     {   //this what you want the wrapped key to become (same as when wrapping)